Negative probabilities: What they are and what they are for

 Finally, in basis $\{\ket{++}, \ket{+-}, \ket{-+}, \ket{--}\}$, we have

-Next we describe an observation space, starting with the sample space.
-In each run of the experiment, Alice and Bob measure $Z$ or $X$.
-Thus there are four tests --- $ZZ, ZX, XZ$, and $XX$ --- performed jointly by Alice and Bob.
+Next we describe an observation space \cS, starting with the sample space $\Omega$.
+In each run of the experiment, Alice chooses $Z$ or $X$, and so does Bob.
 When either of them measures one of the observables ($Z$ or $X$), the result of the measurement is either $+1$ or $-1$, and (it will be useful to assume that) the detector exhibits $0$ or $1$ respectively.